Loïc Nottet: 2016–2017: Selfocracy

 Nottet's single "Million Eyes", part of his first album, was released on 27 October 2016.
 The video was filmed on 5 October 2016.
 Nottet announced the album would feature a concept, different characters and several music videos.
 The song charted at number two on the Wallonia Ultratop chart and number two in France.
 The song was certified gold in Belgium and France.
 On the evening of 1 March 2017, Nottet announced his debut album, titled Selfocracy.
 The album was released on 31 March and managed to top the chart in Belgian Albums (Ultratop Wallonia).
 It also charted at number three in Ultratop Flanders, number eight in France and number twenty in Switzerland.

 On 22 and 23 April 2017, Nottet presented his first concerts after the release of Selfocracy.
 He performed two sold-out concerts in the Ancienne Belgique (l'AB) in Brussels.

 Nottet won the Best Belgian Act category at the 2017 MTV Europe Music Awards which aired on 12 November 2017.

 Throughout 2017, Nottet toured in Belgium, the UK, France, Germany and more in support of Selfocracy.
 The tour finished in early August 2018.

 2018–present: Candy and Sillygomania

 In October 2019, Nottet announced Candy, a Halloween-themed extended play.
 The EP was released on 31 October, alongside a musical short film of the same name, which premiered the same day on YouTube.

 Nottet's second studio album, Sillygomania, was released on 29 May 2020.

 In 2020, Nottet debuted as a coach on The Voice Belgique for the ninth season, over six years after being a contestant.
-Nottet will return as a coach in 2025 for the twelfth season.
+Nottet returned as a coach in 2026 for the twelfth season, coaching the winner of the season, Clément Chevalier.

 On 9 November 2022, he released the song "Mélodrame" on all streaming platforms.